OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDao.md

 | Insert 10000 element                            | 1000     | 5 s             |           |
 | Delete 1000  element (with index-covered query) | 1000     | 1 s             |           |

-- This SLA should be respected for any small dataset (<10M of document on a MongoDB single server without replication)
+- This SLA should be respected for any small dataset (<10M documents on a MongoDB single server without replication)
-- Of course, they are variant regarding of the nature of the dataset, the size of the document and the underlying hardware but for these basic operation on very-small data the P99 latency should keep this magnitude
+- Of course, they are variant regarding the nature of the dataset, the size of the document and the underlying hardware but for these basic operations on very-small data the P99 latency should keep this magnitude

 # Solution